So, you’ve finally decided to join the crowd and get granola snacks, go organic, and get on the Kombucha tea and yoga train.

 This yoga studio believes in taking care of all aspects of the body.
 Yoga is great for stretching, healing, and stress release, but we also need cardio for a healthy heart and strong lungs.

-This company considers itself more than just a yoga studio, but a boutique fitness studio which offers a variety of programs for the ultimate in connecting both mind and body.
+This company considers itself more than just a yoga studio, but a boutique fitness studio that offers a variety of programs for the ultimate in connecting both mind and body.

 Anchorage Yoga & Cycle has a lot going for it, including:

-A huge variety of classes, including yoga & dance, inversion (headstand) workshops, even acoustical music venues during the full moon
+- A huge variety of classes, including yoga & dance, inversion (headstand) workshops, and even acoustical music venues during the full moon

 Anchorage Yoga’s schedule is quite varied and can change from day to day, but many weekday classes run between 6 AM to 6 PM, but weekday classes run from as early as 6 AM to as late as 6:15 PM.
 Most weekends are from 8 AM to 5 PM, but check the site for exact times, classes, and instructors.